ralphjsmit/laravel-glide/README.md

 Because the browser in this case only requests the 1600px, the other URLs are **not called** and therefore also **not processed** by Glide.
 This solution is therefore perfect, because it will only do the **minimum amount of work**.

+Your image will automatically be upscaled to a maximum of 2x the resolution provided in your original image.

 The `glide()->src()` function is even **auto-completed** if you use Laravel Idea to the files in your public-/asset-path.

 ### Setting a maximum width